Thank you to everyone who submitted to this year's contest! We will send out notifications in late summer.

 Submissions are open from December 1st 2017 to March 1st 2018.

 We do not believe in reading fees so entries are free.
 However, if you'd like to submit more than one manuscript in each category, you may do so by sending us $20 in our Tip Jar here.
-If you submit, you will receive copies of both winning chapbooks.

 Please include an artist statement on the second page of your manuscript, after the title page.
 Use this space to show how your identity helps shapes your work.
 It should be no longer than two paragraphs.
 This statement will not be included in publication -- it's for us to have an extra lens when viewing your work.
 Literature does not exist in a vacuum; identity is an important shaping factor in any artist's work.
 Please do not include your name or specifically identifying information in this statement.